 Learn to take leaps of faith

-“The truth is that challenge is the crucible for greatness. … And the truth is also that you either lead by example or you don’t lead at all.
-You have to go first as a leaders.”
+“The truth is that challenge is the crucible for greatness… And the truth is also that you either lead by example or you don’t lead at all.
+You have to go first as a leader.”

 The pitfalls of pioneering-only leadership